MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDeployment.md

 ```

 ## DESCRIPTION
-The **Get-AzureDeployment** cmdlet gets details of an azure_2 deployment.
+The **Get-AzureDeployment** cmdlet gets details of an Azure deployment.
-Specify the name of the azure_2 service and the slot of the deployment.
+Specify the name of the Azure service and the slot of the deployment.

 ## EXAMPLES